 Can smoking weed cause lung cancer?
 Potentially, yes.
 Some uncontrolled studies with small samples have suggested that heavy smoking of marijuana could potentially contribute to lung and respiratory cancers.
 However, larger studies and meta-trials find no association between weed usage and an increased risk of lung cancer.

 Furthermore, despite containing many of the same irritants, toxins, and carcinogenic chemicals, marijuana is just used differently from cigarettes and cigars.
-The effects of marijuana naturally last longer and require more inhalation, ultimately resulting in more smoke (and chemicals) in the lungs.
+The effects of marijuana use naturally last longer and require more inhalation, ultimately resulting in more smoke (and chemicals) in the lungs.
 However, even with moderate to heavy marijuana smokers who smoked 11,000 to 22,000 times, researchers found no link between weed and lung cancer.

 Determining the effects of weed on long-term health on its own can also be difficult considering many weed smokers also tend to use cigarettes.
 Even if weed does have an effect on lung cancer, some early animal studies have suggested that THC and CBD (two of the main active components in marijuana) may present anti-tumor effects that could cancel out the potential cancer-causing components.

-Ultimately, no current studies show a link between weed and lung cancer, but more studies are necessary to determine if there is any actual link between the two.
+Ultimately, no current studies show a link between weed cannabis use and lung cancer, but more studies are necessary to determine if there is any actual link between the two.
 That said, marijuana smoke is still known to harm the lung function and health of the lungs, which can be bothersome and uncomfortable and may still contribute to respiratory issues if you have sensitive lungs.

 At Immunity Therapy Center, our goal is to provide objective, updated, and research-based information on all health-related topics.
 This article is based on scientific research and/or other scientific articles.
 All information has been fact-checked and reviewed by Dr. Carlos Bautista, a Board Certified Medical Doctor at Immunity Therapy Center.
 All information published on the site must undergo an extensive review process to ensure accuracy.
 This article contains trusted sources with all references hyperlinked for the reader's visibility.